Why has Putin decided to invade Ukraine now? Everything you need to know

 The Russian president reiterated his claim that Russians and Ukrainians are “one people”, suggesting that his homeland was “robbed” when Ukraine won its independence from the USSR.

-Elsewhere in the essay, he offered more overt threats towards Kiev, declaring: “I am confident that true sovereignty of Ukraine is possible only in partnership with Russia.”
+Elsewhere in the essay, he offered more overt threats towards Kyiv, declaring: “I am confident that true sovereignty of Ukraine is possible only in partnership with Russia.”

 A matter of months later, he dispached his tens of thousands of troops to the border.